NICHD-BSPC/intro-rnaseq-hpc/lessons/wk4_lesson02_automating_workflow.md

 ---
 title: "Automating the RNA-seq workflow"
 author: "Harvard HPC Staff, Sally Chang @ NICHD"
-date: "Last Edited February 2025"
+date: "Last Edited April 2025"
 ---

+### NOTE:
+To make names more generalized for the next course, `/data/Bspc-training/shared/rnaseq_jan2025` is now `/data/Bspc-training/shared/rnaseq_mov10` .
+Make sure to edit any scripts that refer to the shared data!

 ## Learning Objectives: